mauri870/laravel-linkedin/readme.md

 php composer.phar require php-http/discovery:^0.5
 ```

-> Remember to require a http-client before install this package otherwise you will obtain errors during installation
+> Remember to require a http-client before install this linkedin package otherwise you will obtain errors during installation

 #### Install with composer
 ```bash